 For many years, the school has therefore wanted a two-way bicycle path into the school.
 The cycle path should be established in a green area next to the school.

-With the help of the school patrol, engineers and the school board got new eyes on the problem.
+A group of students was involved in the process to develop a solution to the problem in three workshops.
 The students suggested that a two-way cycle path was to be established on the road to the school, so that the students was not to cross the roadway to get to the bicycle sheds.